-The human psychology is probably one of the most difficult issues to study today.
-Therefore, personality assessment takes a lot of time and effort.
-This is precisely why a systematic approach was born to support this process.
-The solution is the HEXACO model of personality, created by Ashton and Lee, based on the work of Costa, McCrae and Goldberg.
+Human psychology is probably one of the most challenging issues to study today.
+Therefore, personality assessments require a lot of time and effort but might not always yield reliable results.
+A more systematic approach was developed to support this process - the HEXACO model of personality, created by Ashton and Lee, based on the work of Costa, McCrae and Goldberg.

 - Honesty-Humility (H): Sincerity, Fairness, Greed Avoidance, Modesty